-Our experience enables us to offer effective individualized, psychotherapeutic care.
-We treat a number of mental health disorders, and provide a neutral ground to individuals, families, and couples.
+Karen Pitt, registered psychotherapist, has over 30 years of experience, offering effective individualized, psychotherapeutic care.
+She treated a number of mental health disorders, and provide a neutral ground to individuals, families, and couple

-We promise to be there for you every step of your journey.
-Our goal is to help you grow from your struggles, heal from your pain, and move forward to where you want to be in your life.
+LT promises, through the work and consultation with Karen Pitt, to be there for you every step of your journey.
+LT's goal is to help you grow from your struggles, heal from your pain, and move forward to where you want to be in your life.

 We work with people to break the cycle of manipulation, mistreatment, misuse or exploitation an individual has experienced and restore their choice in relationship and lifestyle.
 Working with people from all walks and ways of life, we stand with you in the midst of your struggle, with the belief that our stories empower change